mojzu/sso/docs/manual/05_changelog.md

 - Include status code in prometheus audit log counter metrics, defaults to 0 if NULL.
 - Add `compare_vec` function to AuditDiffBuilder.
 - Removed `NotifyActor`, moved templating into driver module and SMTP client into server module.
+- Removed `ClientActor`, refactored sync and async clients to be more consistent.

 ### Fixed